cdsgroup/psi4/doc/sphinxman/source/cubeprop.rst

 |PSIfour| has the ability to export cube files that store information about
 basis functions, molecular orbitals, the electron density, and the electrostatic potential (ESP).
-Cube files store the value of a scalar quantity on a regular Cartesian grid, and can be visualized with several visualization programs, some of which are free, like VMD (http://www.ks.uiuc.edu/Research/vmd/).
+Cube files store the value of a scalar quantity on a regular Cartesian grid and can be visualized with several visualization programs, some of which are free, like VMD (http://www.ks.uiuc.edu/Research/vmd/).